taolei87/rcnn/code/qa/README.md

 ```
 THEANO_FLAGS='device=gpu,floatX=float32'        # use GPU and 32-bit float
 python main.py --corpus path/to/corpus          # path to the corpus file
+      --embeddings /path/to/vectors             # path to load word vectors
       --train path/to/train                     # path to training file
       --dev path/to/dev
       --test path/to/test